T 0466 402 415

 Canberra BC ACT 2610

-The Centre builds on the long-standing reputation of UNSW Canberra for expertise in military history.
-By means of annual seminars, symposia and conferences, ACSACS will showcase its researchers’ work in a number of areas:
+The Centre builds on the long-standing reputation of UNSW Canberra for its expertise in military history.
+By means of annual seminars, symposia and conferences, the ACSACS showcases its researchers’ work in a number of areas.

 The Centre also hosts two major historical database projects.

 The First AIF Database is a comprehensive biographical resource containing detailed personal information on the more than 330,000 Australians whose names appear on the AIF embarkation rolls.
 The database is constantly corrected, updated and enlarged as new sources of official information become available.
 The database is accessible to researchers via an easy to use search engine.
 A similar resource is currently being developed for the New Zealand Expeditionary Force.

 The Vietnam War Operational Database contains detailed information on the 4665 recorded contacts between the First Australian Taskforce-Vietnam and Vietnamese forces between 1967 and 1971.
 Linked to a number of official records, the data is presented visually with the aid of a battle map that can be searched from a number of fields.
 The “Australia’s Vietnam War” website is the most comprehensive presentation of this controversial conflict available to researchers and will soon include naval and air operations.
 A similar database is being developed for more recent conflicts in Afghanistan and Iraq.